ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 case all the passed in variables get assigned a value.
-Currently, [scanf()] does not support the capturing of optionally data, as the whole processing stops when one capture fails, i.e. when \$i is used to request the capture of an integer value, but the input [string]{.str}
-does not contain decimal digits at the current capture position.
+Currently, [scanf()] does not support the capturing of optionally data, as the whole processing stops when one capture fails, i.e. when \$i is used to request the capture of an integer value, but the input [string] does not contain decimal digits at the current capture position.
 In the same way, the whole capturing process stops when a user defined capturing matcher returns zero as no capturing is possible.
 So